 Late winter or early spring is the best time to prune.

-Removing dry, damaged, or dead flowers encourage more blooms.
+Removing dry, damaged, or dead flowers encourages more blooms.

-Bermuda grass can grow around prostrate myoporum and can creep into the soil absorbing all the water and nutrient from the soil.
+Bermuda grass can grow around prostrate myoporum and can creep into the soil, absorbing all the water and nutrients from the soil.

 Creeping boobialla is easily propagated by softwood stem cuttings.